My Mother's Pumpkin Bread Recipe

 Why this pumpkin bread recipe is so special

-This pumpkin bread recipe is what I call a "luxury recipe" because it requires four eggs.
+This pumpkin loaf recipe is what I call a "luxury recipe" because it requires four eggs.
 I come from a frugal family and four eggs was considered, well, a bit above our means at times.

 That's probably why pumpkin bread seemed like such a celebration to me; Mom didn't make it very often and it was a special treat.